pgtipping/Synthalyst/memory-bank/activeContext.md

 - Added organizational reference data schema and management to the HR toolkit implementation plan
 - Revised the integrated HR toolkit implementation plan to adopt a JD-first approach
 - Defined premium vs. freemium feature differentiation for all HR tools
+- Improved formatting in the integrated HR toolkit documentation

 ## Next Steps